 Content Marketing Is The New Marketing, How Will You Use Content Marketing For Small Businesses?

 If you do a quick content audit of your favorite brands, you will notice they have loads of content.
-The truly great brands connect every blog, podcast episode, social media post, and email are part of a larger content marketing plan.
+The truly great brands connect every blog, podcast episode, social media post, and email into a more encompassing strategy known as a content marketing plan.
 We see it all the time in successful businesses, but do you know why content marketing is important for your growing your brand?